JustinPaoletta/my_portfolio/docs/LIGHTHOUSE_CI.md

 ### Custom Assertions

-You can customize thresholds in `.lighthouserc.js`:
+You can customize thresholds in `.lighthouserc.cjs`:

 ```javascript
 assertions: {